Best acupuncture pen

 Worth checking out

-What you need to know: A capable electronic acupuncture pen with three different attachments and nine intensity settings.
+What you need to know: This capable electronic acupuncture pen has five attachments and nine intensity settings.

-What you’ll love: It comes with electrode gel that makes the pen more effective and more comfortable to use.
+What you’ll love: It comes with an electrode gel that makes the pen more effective and more comfortable to use.

-What you should consider: The device generates an electric current through the hand you hold it with, which some users will find uncomfortable.
+What you should consider: It generates an electric current through the hand you hold it with, which some users find uncomfortable.

 Where to buy: Sold by Amazon